jitthing/IS216-SpoonFeed/README.md

 python app.py
 ```

-6. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+6. Open [http://localhost:5173](http://localhost:5173) or the url provided by your terminal to view it in your browser.
    The page will reload when you make changes.
    You may also see any lint errors in the console.

-7. Set up an account with (project_name)
+7. Happy cooking!